 Did I mention Holland Park also has a gigantic chess board and changing art installations?

-I’m not comped in any way, just wanted to share a little of the blog love, bumble-bees and sunshine.
+I just wanted to share a little of the blog love, bumble-bees and sunshine.